 Consider using a lectern, stool, whiteboard or other furniture if needed.

 Provided in the studio is a mobile lectern on wheels, and a stool.
 Either of these can be used in your video, if it would be useful to you.
 If you would like to use a whiteboard for your video, mobile whiteboards are available outside the studio, near the study tables in the library lower level.

 The One Button Studio can be adjusted for use by those with special needs or mobility issues.
-Just let us know and we will be happy to assist you with your recording.
+Just call the support center ahead of time, or notify the Media Services desk worker who provides your access to the studio, and we will be happy to assist you with your recording.

 Frequently Asked Questions

 The Media Services desk has USB drives available for purchase, or (with university ID) for checkout.

 Can I use a video, or PowerPoint with sound in my presentation?

 Presentation content with audio, shared from your laptop or the presentation computer, cannot currently be recorded.
 Still images, logos, PowerPoint or Keynote presentations, will work just fine, when displayed on the optional flat panel display.